billyjbryant/PokeAlarmWiki/Object-Caching.md

 ### Introduction

 PokeAlarm uses `Cache` objects to store information that is not present on runtime.
-The cached objects store informatino such as `gym-info` and other dynamic objects sent into PokeAlarm via webhook.
-Cached data is used for internal calcuations as well as to provide details for [Dynamic Text Substitution](dynamic-text-substitution) in [Alarms](alarms).
+The cached objects store information such as `gym-info` and other dynamic objects sent into PokeAlarm via webhook.
+Cached data is used for internal calculations as well as to provide details for [Dynamic Text Substitution](dynamic-text-substitution) in [Alarms](alarms).

 ### Caching Methods